 Parasites usually enter the body through the mouth or skin.

-Doctors diagnose the infection by taking samples of blood, stool, urine, phlegm, or other infected tissue and examining or sending them to a laboratory for analysis.
+Doctors diagnose the infection by taking samples of blood, stool, urine, sputum, or other infected tissue and examining or sending them to a laboratory for analysis.

 Travelers to areas where food, drink, and water may be contaminated are advised to cook it, boil it, peel it, or forget it.